LordOfTheDailamites/cs_py/README.md

 A collection of methods and implementations of CS algorithms on Python with NumPy.

-The codework aims to apply compressive sensing (CS) methods and related objects (such as bases) at a low level.
+The codework aims to apply compressive sensing (CS) methods and related objects at a low level.
+The aim is to have the sourcecode files for understanding the implementation of the mathematical concepts.